sleepycat/arangodb-git_arch/README.md

-This is a package for building ArangoDB on Arch Linux.
+# ArangoDB git

-It pulls the devel branch from https://github.com/arangodb/arangodb compiles and lovingly packages it for your enjoyment.
+This project builds the development branch of [ArangoDB](https://www.arangodb.com/) and packages it for Arch linux.
+If you are curious to explore some new feature in a [technical preview](https://www.arangodb.com/download-technical-preview/), this is a nice way to do it.

+You will need to be running on either [Archlinux](https://www.archlinux.org/) or [Manjaro](https://manjaro.org/) and have the `makepkg` tool installed.

 ```sh
 git clone https://github.com:sleepycat/arangodb-git_arch.git
 cd arangodb-git_arch
 makepkg
 ```

-## TODO:

-Figure out how to get DLAGENTS to allow git clone --depth 1